-It is not unusual for a girl to come to Christ, and then have to begin a process of learning who God the Father is because she was given a corrupted picture, as portrayed by her dad.
+It is not unusual for a girl to come to Christ and then have to begin a process of learning who God the Father is because she was given a corrupted picture, as portrayed by her dad.

-Years ago I told my children that I am a picture of God the Father.
-I said that to them because I already knew that what they were seeing in me was being connected to the idea of a father.
-After a long pause I followed up with this one major caveat: I sin, and God will never sin.
+Years ago, I told my children that I am a picture of God the Father.
+I said that to them because I already knew that what they were seeing in me was connected to the idea of a father.
+After a long pause, I followed up with this one major caveat: I sin, and God will never sin.
 My ability to sin, especially against them and their mother, is probably the most striking difference between me and God the Father.
 That is why it is stupendously vital for me to repent to my wife and children when I sin against them (or in their presence).

-If I do not remove my sin, by nailing it to the cross of Christ (1 John 1:7-9; Colossians 2:14), they will more than likely become confused as to what a good father should be.
+If I do not remove my sin by nailing it to the cross of Christ (1 John 1:7-9; Colossians 2:14), they will more than likely become confused as to what a good father should be.
 Here are two typical examples of what can confuse children by blurring the image of God the Father.

 Without carefully walking them through my sins and sin patterns, you can rest assured that should they “come to God” through regeneration (John 3:7), they will carry “my effect” on them into their relationship with God (Ephesians 4:22).
 If I am not repenting to God and my children, they will have a corrupted view of a good father.
 In time, after they become teenagers, they will discern the actual truth about me, and if the grace of God does not intervene at that point, they may choose to walk away from God and me because of their anger and distrust in both of us.

 If a dad has done his job reasonably well and has been repenting all along the way when he has failed, he should be able to give a mature, biblically sound, and submitting daughter to her new husband.
-The little girl will leave her dad and mom, and cleave to her husband (Genesis 2:24-25).
-If the man knows how to continue to serve his new wife the way her daddy did, it can be a near flawless transition that should set them up for a beautiful marriage.
+The little girl will leave her dad and mom and cleave to her husband (Genesis 2:24-25).
+If the man knows how to continue to serve his new wife the way her daddy did, it can be a near-flawless transition that should set them up for a beautiful marriage.

-The Other Side of the Coin – If her new husband has not received sound shepherding, in a similar godly way as his wife, he will not be able to satisfactorily fulfill his role as a spouse–at least not in the beginning.
+The Other Side of the Coin – If her new husband has not received sound shepherding in a similar godly way as his wife, he will not be able to satisfactorily fulfill his role as a spouse–at least not in the beginning.
 Until he “gets up to speed” on how to love his wife the way Christ loved the church (Ephesians 5:25), she will have to learn how to enjoy God in spite of his shortcomings.

 His husbandry skills will be like a birthmark on someone’s face.
-In one sense it does not hinder anything, but in another sense, you’ll always know it’s there.
+In one sense, it does not hinder anything, but in another sense, you’ll always know it’s there.
 In the case of his wife, she can adjust to her marriage disappointment because God provides grace for such disappointments (1 Corinthians 10:13).

 The problem with this type of marriage is that the husband has not learned and applied biblical submission to his life.
-There are two sides to submission, which requires equal responsibility, humility, and maturity.
+There are two sides to submission, which require equal responsibility, humility, and maturity.
 Because of the unique authority/submission relationship in a marriage, it is essential for both the dad and the husband to understand their roles in creating a grace-filled environment that motivates the females in their lives to submit.